Official Government Website

 After gold was discovered in the Boise Basin in 1862, many vaqueros transitioned to mining and mule packing.
 Many more Mexican laborers arrived bringing with them skills that were essential to the development of Idaho’s mining industry.
 As miners, Latinos developed mining districts and as mule packers, they became the lifeline of remote mining towns by providing them with merchandise and goods.
 They left place names such as Orofino, Alturas, and Esmeralda.

 This influx took shape in cultural hubs throughout the state.
 One of the most influential examples first emerged at 115 Main Street in Boise.
 In the 1860s, vaquero and local herder Antonio de Ocampo rented part of Boise’s Block 29 on Main where Mexican laborers stayed while in Boise.
 He welcomed muleteers like Jesus Urquides and Manuel Fontes to name a few.
-De Ocampo later bought this parcel of land that had became known as Spanish Village.
+De Ocampo later bought this parcel of land that had become known as Spanish Village.
 The village served as an ethnic center for the Spanish-speaking population and after De Ocampo died in 1878 the land ownership transitioned to his good friend, Jesus Urquides.

 Jesus Urquides belonged to a remarkable generation of Mexican mule packers found thorough the Pacific Northwest and British Columbia.
 He was born in Sonora Mexico and arrived in California during the Gold Rush Era.
 With the shift in mining to Nevada in the 1850s, Urquides began to pack over the Sierra Nevada.
 Later he transferred his operations to Walla Walla, Washington and from there to Lewiston, Idaho.
 In 1963, he packed thirty-two mules to Boise.
 Already a shrewd, and calculating businessman, he no doubt figured that Boise had a future.